With a £4 Foodbar voucher, you’ll be able to get £5 worth of food and drink from the Foodbar.

 Can I reserve a seat?

-You’re only able to make one seat reservation per single journey and bear in mind that when our trains are busy a ticket without a reservation won’t guarantee you a seat.
-Most of the time, you’ll be able to board a train without a reservation if you have an open ticket, but there can be exceptions on very busy days like Christmas or Bank Holidays and so are subject to availability.
+Most of the time, you’ll be able to board a train without a reservation if you have a flexible ticket, but there can be exceptions on very busy days like Christmas or Bank Holidays, so we advise you reserve a seat for your journey.